con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 Sublime Dharma, the Dharma king, the sun,
 Supreme illuminator of the world,
 The Dharma lord, the sovereign of the Dharma,
-The teacher of the way to excellence, (55)
+The teacher of the path to excellence, (55)

 * 55a: VV: saddharma = scriptural dharma (dharma of 'the good ones'), dharmarāṭ = ultimate reality
 * 55a: Davidson translates: 'with true dharma', understanding a *bahuvrīhi*?